|Orthodox Outlet for Dogmatic Enquiries

 Likewise it appears from the introduction to the text that at the time of writing this treatise St. Gregory of Nyssa was advanced in years.
 He likens himself to an old horse that is staying outside the racing stadium.
 However, he declares that he will strain his attention to answer the Governor's request.

 The problem is really existential.
 St. Gregory puts it very beautifully.
 At his birth a human being enters on the scene of life, draws a breath of air, beginning the process of living with a cry of pain, pays the tribute of a tear to Nature, just tastes life's sorrows before any sweets have been his, and before his joints have consolidated, tender as he is, he dies, perhaps because he was left exposed as a newborn child, or because he has suffocated, or because some illness has suddenly put a stop to his life.
-Along with this fact, the question is also put as to whether the infant will be judged by the Judge like other people, whether he will receive a reward cooled by the dew of benediction, or whether he will be burned in the purifying fire.
-And this uncertainty arises because the child has done nothing in his life, neither bad nor good.
+Along with this fact, the question is also put as to whether the infant will be judged by the Judge like other people, whether it will receive a reward cooled by the dew of benediction, or whether it will be burned in the purifying fire.
+And this uncertainty arises because the child has done nothing in its life, neither bad nor good.
 For where there is no giving, there is no giving in return.
 Consequently, if there is no action and choice in infants, there is no reason for them to earn what we are hoping for.
 If the infant enters the Kingdom of Heaven in spite of this, then it is in a more advantageous position than those who have lived and struggled in their lives.
 If we think in this way, everyone is better off not to live long.

 After having pinpointed the questions and problems, on to give an exhaustive answer.
 Of course he confesses from the start that these great topics belong to the unsearchable thoughts of God, and therefore he exclaims with the Apostle: "How rich and deep are the wisdom and knowledge of God!
 How inscrutable are his judgements, how undiscoverable his ways!
 Who has ever known the mind of the Lord?"
 (Rom.
 11, 34-35).
 Nevertheless he proceeds to the matter in hand, because he believes in the divine grace which illumines all who have it.
 Without presenting his thoughts rhetorically in antithetical words, he proceeds to deal with the topic by a rational sequence.